 They seek damages for things like the price difference of a diesel car over an equivalent gasoline vehicle, diminished resale value, and the cost of reduced gas mileage that could result from fixing the cars.

-Our attorneys have filed a lawsuit on behalf of Volkswagen owners, and we are speaking with prospective plaintiffs to determine if they qualify for legal action.
+Our attorneys have filed a lawsuit on behalf of Volkswagen owners.